-- A. The procedure for the submission and approval of a special permit for an accessory dwelling unit in owner-occupied, single-family dwellings shall be the same as prescribed in § 300-18.2B(2) of the Sturbridge Zoning Bylaw, and the rules and regulations for special permits that have been adopted and amended from time to time by the SPGA,10 except that the application shall include a notarized letter of application from the owner(s) attesting that he/she will occupy one of the dwelling units on the premises. - B. In order to provide for the development of housing units for disabled and handicapped individuals, the SPGA will allow reasonable deviation from the stated conditions where necessary to install features that facilitate access and mobility for disabled persons.
+- (a) The procedure for the submission and approval of a Special Permit for an Accessory Dwelling Unit in Owner-Occupied, Single Family Dwellings shall be the same as prescribed in Section 24.09 of the Sturbridge Zoning Bylaw, and the Rules and Regulations for Special Permit that have been adopted and amended from time to time by the SPGA, except that the application shall include a notarized letter of application from the owner(s) attesting that he/she will occupy one of the dwelling units on the premises. - (b) Upon receiving a Special Permit, the owner(s) must file for the subject property a Declaration of Covenants at the Worcester District Registry of Deeds.
+The Declaration shall state that the right to rent a temporary accessory unit ceases upon transfer of title.
+A time-stamped copy of the recorded Declaration shall be provided to the SPGA.

+(c) In order to provide for the development of housing units for disabled and handicapped individuals, the SPGA will allow reasonable deviation from the stated conditions where necessary to install features that facilitate access and mobility for disabled persons.